It's time for the Second TV Tropes Halloween Avatar Contest! Details here

 - Everyone Knows Morse: Averted.
 When he comes up with the idea of using this to help free the airbenders from Ba Sing Se; the others quickly shoot it down, causing him to lament about how no-one uses it anymore.

-- Fluffy Tamer: Somehow managed to tame some dark spirits with his flute.
+- Fluffy Tamer: Somehow managed to tame a dark spirit with his flute.

 - Foolish Sibling, Responsible Sibling: He is the foolish to Tenzin's responsible.